BlueCross BlueShield of Tennessee (St. Jude medical plan administrator)

 For certain conditions such as ulcers, acid reflux disease, and some types of pain or inflammation, employees and family members enrolled in the plan must try one or more generic alternatives before a brand named drug will be covered.
 When you submit a prescription for a medication that is not a "first-step" drug, it may be rejected.
 So ask your doctor about lower-cost alternatives before filing a prescription.

-90-day supplies at retail CVS stores; 31-day supply limit at other local pharmacies (retail)
+90-day supplies at retail CVS stores and the Living Well Pharmacy; 31-day supply limit at other local pharmacies (retail)

 If you are taking maintenance mediations (i.e. drugs taken daily to treat a chronic condition such as arthritis, diabetes, high cholesterol, high blood pressure and heart disease) ask your doctor to write a 90-day prescription for your medication that can be filled through the CVS Caremark mail order program (see info about Fast Start below).
 You get a three-month supply for the cost of two months.

-St. Jude employees can now fill 90-day prescription supplies at any retail CVS/pharmacy for the same price as mail order.
+St. Jude employees can now fill 90-day prescription supplies at any retail CVS/pharmacy or the Living Well Pharmacy for the same price as mail order.
 By going to the pharmacy, you will get your prescriptions the same day and be able to talk face-to-face with a pharmacist.
-You must use a CVS/pharmacy location; not applicable to other network pharmacies.
+You must use a CVS/pharmacy location or the Living Well Pharmacy; not applicable to other network pharmacies.